 It is the first Saturday of December which means that it is time to launch the Reprint of the Year award.
-If you have not come across this award before, (as unlike the Oscars it is not televised – and yes the thought of the ROY awards being televised in my sitting room with my cat, does make me laugh), then this is what it is all about…
+I am quite surprised that fours year and the awards are still happening and that the number of votes is ever on the increase.
+If you have not come across this award before, then this is what it is all about…

 Aidan – Mysteries Ahoy